blinkk/rootjs/README.md

-# RootJS CMS
+# Root.js CMS

-RootJS is a developer-focused CMS that writes directly to Firestore.
+Root.js is a developer-focused CMS that writes directly to Firestore.
 This project is still in early development, stay tuned to learn more!

 ## Development